Search results

 Amid a vanishing savanna, new corridor a ‘big win’ for wildlife

-Amid a vanishing savanna, new corridor a ‘big win’ for wildlife, plant species.
+Amid a vanishing savanna, new corridor a ‘big win’ for wildlife, 12,000 plant species.
 Among its remarkable wildlife are giant anteaters, maned wolves, armadillos, designed to protect biodiversity.
-As the natural woodland has returned, so has the wildlife. © BTG, officer at TIG.
+As the natural woodland has returned, so has the wildlife. © BTG, sustainability officer at TIG.
 “We envisioned it as a wildlife corridor connecting existing patches of protected, wildlife returns, they can help accelerate restoration,” he said. © BTG Pactual Timberland Investment Group (TIG) Species like tapirs are using the newly restored wildlife corridor.
-Birds and herbivores
+Birds

 New science: protecting high seas hotspots, wildlife and more